firelit/firelit-framework/README.md

 ### Crypto & CryptoKey

-A encryption/decryption helper class using OpenSSL (used in lieu of mcrypt based on [this article](https://paragonie.com/blog/2015/05/if-you-re-typing-word-mcrypt-into-your-code-you-re-doing-it-wrong)).
-This and it's sister class CryptoKey can generate keys, encrypt and decrypt using both symmetric encryption (RSA) and private key encryption (AES).
+A encryption/decryption helper classes using OpenSSL (used in lieu of mcrypt based on [this article](https://paragonie.com/blog/2015/05/if-you-re-typing-word-mcrypt-into-your-code-you-re-doing-it-wrong)).
+These classes can generate cryptographically secure secure keys and encrypt and decrypt using industry-standard symmetric encryption (RSA) and private key encryption (AES) schemes.

 Example encryption/decryption usage:
 ```php